-Nielsen, O-K., Plejdrup, M.S., Winther, M., Mikkelsen, M.H., Nielsen, M., Gyldenkærne, S., Fauser, P., Albrektsen, R., Hjelgaard, K.H., Bruun, H.G. & Thomsen, M. 2018.
-Annual Danish Informative Inventory Report to UNECE.
-Emission inventories from the base year of the protocols to year 2016.
-Aarhus University, DCE - Danish Centre for Environment and Energy, 495 pp. Scientific Report from DCE - Danish Centre for Environment and Energy No. 267 http://dce2.au.dk/pub/SR267.pdf
+Nielsen, O-K., Plejdrup, M.S., Winther, M., Mikkelsen, M.H., Nielsen, M., Gyldenkærne, S., Fauser, P., Albrektsen, R., Hjelgaard, K.H., Bruun, H.G. & Thomsen, M. 2020: Annual Danish Informative Inventory Report to UNECE.
+Emission inventories from the base year of the protocols to year 2018.
+Aarhus University, DCE - Danish Centre for Environment and Energy, 559 pp. Scientific Report No. 369.
+Available at: http://dce2.au.dk/pub/SR369.pdf

-Schweitzer & Kristensen, 2014: Evaluation of the $NO_x$ emissions of the Danish population of gas boilers below 120 kW, Project report, October 2014, DGC
+Schweitzer & Kristensen, 2014: Evaluation of the NO_x emissions of the Danish population of gas boilers below 120 kW, Project report, October 2014, DGC.

-Schweitzer & Kristensen, 2015: Evaluation of the $NO_x$ emissions of the Danish population of gas boilers above 120 kW, Project report, October 2015, DGC
+Schweitzer & Kristensen, 2015: Evaluation of the NO_x emissions of the Danish population of gas boilers above 120 kW, Project report, October 2015, DGC.

-10.3 Mobile combustion
+11.3 Mobile combustion

-The emission projections for road transport and other mobile sources include the emissions of SO2, NOx, NMVOC, PM2.5 and BC.
+The emission projections for road transport and other mobile sources include the emissions of SO2, NO_x, NMVOC, PM{2.5} and BC.

-The projections are regularly updated in national emission forecast projects carried out by DCE at Aarhus University on behalf of the Ministry of Environment and Food in Denmark.
+The projections are regularly updated in national emission forecast projects carried out by DCE at Aarhus University on behalf of the Ministry of Environment of Denmark.

-The most recent emission projections being described in this chapter was made in May 2018 (see Nielsen et al., 2018).
-Hence the latter projections uses the historical year 2016 as a basis for the forecasted input data; e.g. fleet and mileage for road transport, stock composition for non-road machinery, aircraft types and specific ferries in use, and fuel consumption forecasted by the Danish Energy Agency.
+The most recent emission projections being described in this chapter was made in May 2020 (see Nielsen et al., 2020).
+Hence the latter projections uses the historical year 2018 as a basis for the forecasted input data; e.g. fleet and mileage for road transport, stock composition for non-road machinery, aircraft types and specific ferries in use, and fuel consumption forecasted by the Danish Energy Agency (DEA, 2020).

-For road transport, the detailed COPERT 5 methodology from EMEP/EEA (2016) is used to calculate the annual emission inventories and projections.
+For road transport, the detailed COPERT 5 methodology from EMEP/EEA (2019) is used to calculate the annual emission inventories and projections.
 The methodology include fuel consumption and emissions for operationally hot engines, taking into account gradually stricter emission standards and emission degradation due to catalyst wear.
 Furthermore, the emission effects of cold-start and evaporation are simulated.
 A thorough description of the COPERT 5 calculation methodology is given in paragraph 3.3.2.

 The calculated fuel consumption in COPERT 5 must equal the projected fuel sale totals according to the UNFCCC and UNECE emissions reporting format.
-The projected fuel sales for road transport comes from the Danish energy projections provided by DEA (2018).
+The projected fuel sales for road transport comes from the Danish energy projections provided by DEA (2020).
 A thorough description of the fuel balance calculation is given in paragraph 3.3.2.